nawal03/AlumNET/README.md

 4. Find file dump.sql in `sql/SQL_DUMP.sql`

-5. Head over to your favourite database GUI and connect squirrel with that
+5. Head over to your favourite database GUI and connect AlumNET with that

 6. Import data from sql file depending upon the GUI.

-7. The DUMP should work i hope

-8. If no errors are shown we are good to go!
+7. If no errors are shown, then we are good to go!